 « Previous Page

-each ear, and they move when a person opens and closes his or her mouth.
+each ear.
+They move when a person opens and closes his or her mouth.

-The TM joints are stabilized by muscles that attach directly to the
+The TM joints are stabilized by muscles and ligaments that attach directly to the

 jawbone.
-They are separated by a disc made of cartilage, which keeps the two
+They are separated by a disc made of cartilage, called the articular disc.
+This keeps the two

 bones from rubbing together.